jpmckinney/copy_paste_pdf/README.md

 The script may [pinwheel](http://en.wikipedia.org/wiki/Spinning_pinwheel) while copying the contents of the PDF and while pasting the contents to the spreadsheet.
 If it looks like nothing is happening, wait a few seconds.

-You can work in other applications while the script is running - just don't use the clipboard as it will interfere with the script.
+You can work in other applications while the script is running - just don't use the clipboard as it may interfere with the script.

+This method is admittedly not very efficient.
+Running time averages under 2 seconds per page but varies considerably depending on your system's load.

 ### Data Cleaning